 Best Practices for Cloud Migration

-When planning to migrate to the cloud, the foremost best practice is to formulate a well thought-out strategy, as already explained above.
+When planning to migrate to the cloud, the foremost best practice is to formulate a well thought-out cloud migration strategy, as already explained above.

 However, apart from choosing the best strategy for your business, there are a few other practices that you must follow for successful migration to the cloud.
 Some of those key practices are mentioned below: